-UNIVERSITY OF WISCONSIN SYSTEM
+UNIVERSITIES OF WISCONSIN

-The University of Wisconsin System (UWS) undertakes groundwater-related research, teaching, and outreach responsibilities.
+The Universities of Wisconsin undertake groundwater-related research, teaching, and outreach responsibilities.
 These three missions are integrated through cooperation and joint appointments of research, education, and outreach and extension personnel, along with postgraduate fellows, who address groundwater issues.
-UWS staff members work with state and federal agencies and other partners to solve groundwater resources issues.
+Staff members work with state and federal agencies and other partners to solve groundwater resources issues.
 Research is coordinated through the University of Wisconsin Water Resources Institute, which conducts annual calls for proposals followed by rigorous peer and panel review of the proposed projects.
 Typically, four to seven projects are funded through the Institute each year.
 Citizen outreach is accomplished through publications, video and audio podcasts, social media, media relations, public meetings and presentations, teleconferences, and water testing and satellite programs.
-In the following sections, we describe the activities of several university programs, including the University of Wisconsin Water Resources Institute, the Central Wisconsin Groundwater Center (affiliated with UW-Madison's Division of Extension and UW-Stevens Point), the Natural Resources Institute's Land and Water Programs at UW-Madison's Division of Extension, the University of Wisconsin Nutrient and Pest Management Program, and the Wisconsin State Laboratory of Hygiene.
+The following sections describe the activities of several university programs, including the University of Wisconsin Water Resources Institute based at the University of Wisconsin-Madison; the Central Wisconsin Groundwater Center, affiliated with University of Wisconsin-Madison's Division of Extension and the University of Wisconsin-Stevens Point; the Natural Resources Institute's Land and Water Programs at the University of Wisconsin-Madison's Division of Extension; the University of Wisconsin Nutrient and Pest Management Program; and the Wisconsin State Laboratory of Hygiene.